AbdelazizSleem01/Mostafa-Mohammed/README.md

-# Khaled Sameh - Professional Barista Portfolio
+# MostafaMohammed - Professional Barista Portfolio

 A dynamic, full-stack portfolio application designed to showcase the expertise, career journey, and achievements of a professional barista.
 Built with modern web technologies, this application features a responsive public interface and a comprehensive admin dashboard for content management.